xzhng/semiconductorDB/README.md

-# 🧠 SemiconductorDB
+# SemiconductorDB

-**SemiconductorDB** is a lightweight Python package for managing and visualizing convergence data in semiconductor calculations.
+SemiconductorDB is a lightweight Python package for managing and visualizing convergence data in semiconductor calculations.
 It provides a simple database-like interface for storing k-point and ENCUT convergence tests, retrieving results, and generating plots.

 ---

-## 🚀 Features
+## Features

-- 📊 Analyze and visualize **k-point** and **ENCUT** convergence trends
+- Analyze and visualize k-point and ENCUT convergence trends
-- 🧩 Unified interface for multiple materials
+- Unified interface for multiple materials
-- 🧠 Designed for **ab initio** workflows (e.g., VASP, Quantum ESPRESSO)
+- Designed for ab initio workflows (e.g., VASP, Quantum ESPRESSO)
-- 🖼️ Built-in plotting utilities via Matplotlib
+- Built-in plotting utilities using Matplotlib

 ---

-## 📦 Installation
+## Installation

 Clone the repository and install in editable mode: